 These awards, are available to UK undergraduates of Black African and Caribbean heritage who come from disadvantaged backgrounds.
 The programme is funded by the generosity of Dr Ateh Jewel, an award-winning journalist and diversity advocate.

-The DR Ateh Jewel Foundation Awards, will provide a one-off payment of £3,300 to three students for 2022 entry.
-A further three awards will be available in 2023 and 2024.
+The Dr Ateh Jewel Foundation Awards will provide a one-off payment of £3,300 to three students for 2023 entry.
+A further three awards will be available in 2024.

 Am I eligible?